December 12, 2022

 - Explain the civil liberties and civil rights of individuals as articulated in the U.S. Constitution and federal court decisions.

-- Analyze the role of culture, diversity and ideology in shaping public opinion and public policy in the United States and California.
+- Analyze the role of culture, race, ethnicity, gender, class and ideology in shaping public opinion and public policy in the United States and California.

 - Analyze how to effectively participate in politics at the national, state, county and/or city levels.